larsks/heat-kubernetes/README.md

 The cluster is based on Fedora 20, and makes use of the [walters/atomic-next][] [COPR][] repository.

+**NB**: Fedora 20 initially shipped with a kernel that does not have the necessary support for vxlan to work correctly.
+If you are using this image you will need to reboot your minions in order for things to work correctly.
+You should create an updated Fedora 20 image with a newer kernel.

 These templates are designed to work with the Icehouse version of Heat, with https://review.openstack.org/#/c/121139/ applied (this corrects a bug with template validation when using the "Fn::Join"